 Financial aid continues for eligible students during the time abroad.
 The OSA maintains a list of additional scholarships for study abroad.
 Students should discuss how additional outside aid may impact their existing aid package with the Financial Aid Office.

 Students must provide proof of sickness, hospital, and accident insurance equal to the coverage available through The Claremont Colleges before going abroad.
 Students must carry an insurance policy that provides coverage while abroad.

 Students are responsible for commuting costs not expressly included in the program fee, and incidental expenses such as books, laundry, entertainment, personal travel, postage, gym/sports fees, internet fees, and telephone calls.
 These costs are likely to be higher than in Claremont.
 Circumstances and local costs vary considerably from site to site and, with the changing value of the dollar, from year to year.
 Pomona College is not responsible for fluctuating exchange rates.

-The program fee also does not cover airport taxes or transportation to/from the airport, medical fees, immunizations, purchase of bedding or cooking equipment, refundable room deposits, and passport fees.
+The program fee also does not cover airport taxis or transportation to/from the airport, medical fees, immunizations, purchase of bedding or cooking equipment, refundable room deposits, supplemental housing fees, and passport fees.
 These fees vary.
 Students are responsible for damage done to housing while abroad.
 All overseas debts must be settled before returning to the U.S.

 Other Claremont Colleges Students

 Students from other Claremont Colleges pay regular tuition, room, and board fees to their home college.
 Allowances are issued by the home college per their policies.
 Students receiving financial aid should make arrangements with their home college before going abroad.

 Students who choose to withdraw from a study abroad program after submitting the signed contract must notify the OSA in writing.
 A minimum withdrawal fee of $350, along with all unrecoverable expenses, will be charged.
 Students may not defer a withdrawn application to a subsequent semester, but they may reapply.